MontrealCorpusTools/PolyglotDB/docs/source/introduction.rst

 PolyglotDB was originally conceptualized for use in `Phonological CorpusTools`_, developed at the University of British Columbia.
-However, primary development shifted to the umbrella of `Montreal Corpus Tools`_, developed by members of the `Montreal Language Modelling Lab`_ at McGill University.
+However, primary development shifted to the umbrella of `Montreal Corpus Tools`_, developed by members of the `Montreal Language Modelling Lab`_ at McGill University (now part of `MCQLL Lab`_).

 A graphical program named `Speech Corpus Tools`_ was originally developed to allow users to interact with Polyglot without writing scripts.
-However, with the advent of the Speech Across Dialects of English (SPADE) project, ISCAN was conceived of as a better address the situation with multiple users and differing levels of permission across datasets.
+However, in the context of the the Speech Across Dialects of English (SPADE) project, a more flexible solution was needed to accommodate use cases involving multiple users, with physical separation between users and data, and differing levels of permission across datasets.
+ISCAN has been developed within the SPADE project with these requirements in mind.

 Contributors
 ------------